 Drawing from my life experiences and global events, my work addresses the struggles of human existence and the biases that permeate both personal and socio-political spheres.
 Aligned with feminist ideology, political engagement, and self-reflexivity, my art delves into inquiries about gender, identity, and equality, reflecting on the fragility and preciousness of human reality.

 While deeply personal, my work also speaks to broader, and universally relevant themes.
-What matters most to me is creating work that cultivates dialogue revealing what is unjust and what often remains hidden—our vulnerabilities, resilience, and the interconnectedness of shared worlds.
+What matters most to me is creating work that cultivates dialogue revealing what is unjust and what often remains hidden.

 Arlene Rush @2024